 The second step in building a successful project team for matrix environments is engaging the rest of the project team on the output of what the leadership group agreed in the above step.
 If there is a project team charter workshop or a kick off meeting taking place that involves the wider project team, this is the ideal place to create this alignment.
 This process is about presenting the key behaviours and mindset that the leadership group identified and asking the wider team to define what this means in ‘real world’ terms.
 Below is an extract from a recent project team charter that had a session focusing on behaviours and mindset:

 The best thing about this step is that the team is not only creating it’s own rules for engagement, there is also a level of alignment between leadership and the team that is often missing, especially in large multi-country projects.
+In a domestic environment where the it is a project/functional matrix arrangement, this is of equal importance, and my recommendation is that you would have included the home unit and other transversal groups in this process so there is a broader shared agreement on what it means to collaborate.

 A matrix environment is one that easily makes room for complacency and ambiguity, and so there is one final step; and that is to revisit the team charter for relevance, and to ask the question on a regular basis around whether the project team is keeping to it’s agreed operating principles.